louisbove84/Age_Recognition_Model/README.md

 _______________________________________
 ## Future Improvements

-1. Encorporate video capture in order to predict age in real time utilizing webcam feed.
+1. Incorporate video capture in order to predict age in real time utilizing webcam feed.
 2. Explore the individual age data sets and compare the prediction accuracy to the current model.